omegaml/omegaml/docs/source/guide/advanced/integration/buckets.rst

   same runtime as any other bucket within the same context.
 Think of this a a top-level folder in an other-wise shared environment.

-* :code:`runtime routing` - tasks submitted to the runtime can specify resource requirements, which effectively route tasks to different workers.
+* :code:`routing` - tasks submitted to the runtime can specify resource requirements, which effectively route tasks to different workers.
 Multiple contexts can use the same runtime resources.
   Think of this as compute cluster segregation e.g. by client or project.